bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Because the public key, or even the hash of the public key, was generated as if it wasn't really a public key.
 It was just a series of bytes that look like a public key, but actually just contain the contents of a file.
 And this means that money is unspendable, which is very annoying.
-And the reason for that is this thing called the UTXO set.
+And the reason for that is, we have this thing called the UTXO set.
 The UTXO set is the set of coins that exist on the blockchain that can be spent by anyone and nodes keep that in RAM.
 So when a new block comes in, the node will check whether or not it's spending money that actually exists.
 And this check is done using the UTXO set, which generally is kept in RAM, could be 10 gigabytes.